Gerritson Craane: International

 Born on Bonaire, Craane represented the Netherlands Antilles at the U17 level and U20 levels and Curaçao at the senior level after the Netherlands Antilles was dissolved as a unified political entity on 10 October 2010.
 In 2010, he represented the Netherlands Antilles during 2011 CONCACAF U-17 Championship qualification.
 He appeared in two of the team's three matches as they finished second in their group and failed to qualify for the 2011 CONCACAF U-17 Championship.
 Later that year, he represented the Netherlands Antilles again during 2011 CONCACAF U-20 Championship qualifying.
 He appeared in five of six of the team's matches as they once again failed to qualify for the final tournament.
 In 2012, Craane represented Curaçao, the successor of the Netherlands Antilles team, at the 2012 ABCS Tournament.
 He started and played all 90 minutes of the side's 2–3 defeat to Aruba in the first round.
 In 2013, Craane's native Bonaire became a member of CONCACAF and the Caribbean Football Union.
 In December 2015, Craane was named to a provisional squad by Bonaire head coach Ferdinand Bernabela in preparation for 2016 Caribbean Cup qualification.

+Coaching

+Since 2021, Craane has led the Florida Tropics Academy.
+He has also spent six seasons as a coach for both the boys and girls teams at Lakeland Christian School, during which time the girls won four straight state championships.
+Craane has served as an assistant coach at both Polk State College and Southeastern University, and in July 2025 was appointed interim head coach for the Southeastern Fire men's team.